 (the tank commander isn't fooled, and drives over the villager)

 - The tank commander kills the Afghan member of his crew, convinced he's working for the mujahideen pursuing them.

 - Also lampshaded between two crew members who don't like each other much.Kaminski: You better watch your ass, Koverchenko.
 You know, sometimes Afghan snipers pick off tank drivers.

 Koverchenko: Sometimes tank drivers pick 'em off first, Kaminski.

 - War Is Hell

-- Water Source Tampering - the Soviet tank crew is shown emptying poison canisters into a well while attacking a village.
-Later on one of the mujahadeen is killed when he drinks from a poisoned well.
+- Water Source Tampering: the Soviet tank crew is shown emptying poison canisters into a well while attacking a village.
+Later on one of the mujahideen is killed when he drinks from a poisoned well.

-- We Are Struggling Together - as they get lost and as the situation worsens, the tank crew turns on each other rather than unite and trust each other to get themselves back home.
+- As they get lost and as the situation worsens, the tank crew turns on each other rather than unite and trust each other to get themselves back home.

-- The muj have elements of this too, but they're more effective in the long run.
+- Themujahideen have elements of this too, but they're more effective in the long run.